yongkangc/portfolio/content/contact.md

 title = "Contact"
 +++

-I love working on projects that allow me to grow my Rust skills 🚀 and collaborate with the open-source community 🤝.
+I am open to consulting work for blockchain and smart contract projects.

 If you have any cool Rust projects, I'd be happy to contribute!

 ---